 Called to Write A critique-free writers’ community that gives you the support and accountability you need to make the work of writing happen, including daily writing sprints, weekly coaching and events, monthly discussion themes and goal setting, and more.

 Draftmode’s Raindrop.io bookmarks Fifteen folders of resources: apps, books, editing, literary magazines, newsletters, planning, podcasts, productivity, promoting, publishers, publishing, reading, research, self-publishing, and writing.

 Free resources to power up your writing A writer’s secret weapon: a smart collection of tools, software, databases, and more.

 Grammar Lion Brush up with these grammar refresher courses (affiliate links).

 One Stop for Writers A virtual library of craft references and tools for authors, from the authors of The Emotion Thesaurus series.

 ProWritingAid Help with grammar, style, and writing revisions—and yes, it beats the pants off Grammarly.

-Plottr Inexpensive software to help you structure and outline your book, from plotting all the way down to scdene design.
+Plottr Inexpensive software to help you structure and outline your book, from plotting all the way down to scene design.

 The Shit No One Tells You About Writing Each episode of this podcast is a miniature master class in writing for traditional publication.
-You won’t just get better at writing query letters; you’ll become a better writer.
+Even if you don’t write in the same genre as these agents represent, you’ll see how the laser focus that goes into writing better query letters will also make you a better writer.

 If you’re looking for an editor to accelerate your journey from new writer to emerging author, that editor could be me.
-Let’s work together via short-term coaching for story development, long-term coaching to hone your writing, or story or line editing (my editing specialties).
-Contact me now—let’s talk.
+Let’s work together.

 This page contains affiliate links supporting indie bookstores and/or giving me a small commission.
 Thanks for supporting book people.